lekoala/kaly/docs/views.md

 `RendererInterface`.
 An `array` is returned as JSON, a `string` as HTML.
 If no renderer is configured, returning a `View` throws.

+Every render also receives an `i18n` variable: a translator bound to the locale of the current request.
+It is reserved, so view data never overrides it.
+See [i18n](i18n.md).

 ## Choosing a renderer

 | Engine   | When                             | Adapter                             |